riatelab/magrit/docs/en/functionalities/waffle.md

 - Symbol type (square or circle),
 - The size of each symbol (radius of the circle or size of one side of the square, in pixels),
 - Conversion ratio (number of units per symbol),
-- Maximum number of columns for symbol display,
+- The behavior of the grid (fixed number of columns or dynamic number of columns),
 - Spacing between each row/column of symbols.

-Once the layer has been created, it is possible to modify the color of each stock variable, their display order and the name of each variable (as it appears in the legend).
+Once the layer has been created, it is possible to modify :

+- the color of each stock variable,
+- their display order,
+- the name of each variable (as it appears in the legend),
+- the anchoring (vertical and horizontal) of symbol groups,
+- the position of each group of symbols (by moving them with the mouse).

 ## Example

 <ZoomImg
-    src="/waffle.png"
+    src="/waffle-dynamic.png"
+    alt="Example of a waffle map with 2 stock variables and dynamic number of columns" caption="Example of a waffle map with 2 stock variables and dynamic number of columns" />

+<ZoomImg
+    src="/waffle-fixed.png"
-    alt="Example of a waffle map with 2 stock variables" caption="Example of a waffle map with 2 stock variables" />
+    alt="Example of a waffle map with 2 stock variables and fixed number of columns" caption="Example of a waffle map with 2 stock variables and fixed number of columns" />